-Placement Testing
+Accuplacer Placement Testing

-The placement test covers writing and reading.
+OCCC uses multiple measures to place students.
+One of the measures used is the Accuplacer reading and writing placement tests.
 Student success coaches use the results to ensure that students are placed in appropriate class levels to ensure they have a successful college experience.